AndersonPaschoalon/CKsQuestDialogManager/AppClear/Pages/tutorial.md

 ## Step 4: Previwing the documentation

 At this point, you can already generate the documentation.

-First, we have to fill the dictionaries Actos.csv and Comments.csv.
-Click on "Export Objects to CSV files".
+We just have to import the data from Creation Kit.
+Click on "Import files from Creation Kit"

 ![](Img/7.png)